Are your children 11-19 years old?

 - Adolescents who get an HPV vaccine between ages 11 and 12 get the best protection against HPV.

-- Two HPV vaccines are available: Gardasil and Cervarix.
+- Three HPV vaccines are available: Cervarix, Gardasil, and Gardasil 9.
 Talk to your child's provider about which one is best.
-For details, see the second page of this publication.
+For further details, see information under Vaccines.